zhywanna/pi-GAN_inversion/README.md

 # GAN-inversion-script
-Some GAN inversion methods I used or wrote before.
+Some GAN inversion methods I used or wrote on pi-GAN before.